MEDIUM

 Timor Gap Treaty Signed

-Indonesia and Australia sign the Timor Gap Treaty to establish a joint development zone for oil and gas resources in disputed waters.
-East Timor, under Indonesian occupation, is not included as a negotiating party.
+Indonesia and Australia sign the Timor Gap Treaty to jointly develop oil and gas resources in the Timor Sea.
+East Timor, still under Indonesian occupation, is excluded from negotiations.

 1999-08-30